draymond63/neural-integration/project.md

    - Smooths PI output using grid cells
 6. Inuitive understanding of SSP Space?

+7. Cosine similarity already has diffusion.
+Should I use a different distance metric?

 ### Output
 7. In `run_slam`, why is the path integrator so bad?
 It seems like the localization is entirely due to landmark corrections.
 It's better in lone PI trial.
 8. In `slam_vs_pi_trials`, PI overshoots but also has sharp discontinuities.
 Why?